I currently work at the Kurt Gödel Research Center at the University of Vienna

 - (joint with Karen Bakke Haga and Asger Törnquist) On mad families (working title).

-Upcoming and past talks
+Upcoming and past talks and travel

 - August 2017: Logic Colloquium, Stockholm, Sweden.